 The deadline is always the last day of add/drop in the final semester that the student is at Brandeis.
 For students planning to graduate in May, the deadline would be the last day of add/drop in January.
 And for those planning to graduate in December, it would be the last day of add/drop in September.
 The beginning of every semester is very busy for everyone and it may be difficult to get an appointment with the Undergraduate Advising Head to get the Major/Minor Declaration Form signed if you wait until right before the deadline.
 Plan ahead!

 All Brandeis students must officially declare their major by the end of their fourth semester.
 Transfer students with junior standing are strongly recommended to declare their major after their first semester and meet with the department to map out their major.
-All students should pick up the major declaration form, meet with the appropriate Undergraduate Advising Head and Academic Advisor (in some cases), and submit the yellow copy of their signed and completed form to the Office of the Registrar in Kutz 121 before the last day of classes.
+All students should fill out the major declaration form and schedule a time to meet with the appropriate Undergraduate Advising Head.
+The department will communicate with the Registrar's Office regarding the declaration.